Catnary/catnary.github.io/_posts/2025-02-10-markdown-cv.md

 I created two template files: A markdown file for the content, and a CSS stylesheet.

 I also have a big markdown file containing all the details of my employment history, qualifications, CPD projects and courses.
-This is structured like a CV but far too long to work as one.
+This is structured like a CV but far too long.

-When I need to generate a new CV, I create a new directory in my git repo and add copies of the CSS and markdown template files.
-I copy/paste the relevant bits of content from the big reference markdown file, and when I'm happy with the content I generate the PDF:
+When I need to generate a new CV, I create a new subdir in my git repo and add copies of the CSS and markdown template files.
+I copy/paste the relevant bits of content from the big reference markdown file, and when I'm happy-ish (I'm never really happy with CVs.
+I find the whole process of self-promotion incredibly awkward), I generate the PDF:

 In the terminal, cd into the directory with the files then run the following command: